 “...I feel like they’re rebuilding the villages, you know what I mean?
 And making community resources accessible to our families who don’t really know about the things that we have in our community.”

-about 3 hours ago, SHS Parent Empowerment Center
+24 days ago, SHS Parent Empowerment Center

 SHS Parent Empowerment Center Facilitator LaShanda Blanks